Evan Rodrigues

-Evan Rodrigues (born July 28, 1993) is a Canadian professional ice hockey centre/winger currently playing for the Colorado Avalanche of the National Hockey League (NHL).
-He previously played for the Buffalo Sabres and Pittsburgh Penguins.
+Evan Rodrigues (born July 28, 1993) is a Canadian professional ice hockey player for the Florida Panthers of the National Hockey League (NHL).
+He previously played for the Buffalo Sabres, Pittsburgh Penguins and Colorado Avalanche.
+Rodrigues won back-to-back Stanley Cups with the Florida Panthers in 2024 and 2025.

+Early life

+Rodrigues was born on July 28, 1993, in Etobicoke, Ontario, Canada to parents Christine and Norbert.
+His father is an immigrant from Portugal who moved to Canada as a teenager.
+Rodrigues was raised alongside two older brothers, and all three played ice hockey growing up.

 Playing career

 Junior

 Rodrigues played two seasons for the Georgetown Raiders of the Ontario Junior Hockey League (OJHL).
 He scored 105 points (41 goals, 64 assists) in 94 contests during the two seasons, and led his team to the playoffs in both seasons to advance to the 2010–2011 league semifinals.
 Rodrigues was named to the Team Canada East and earned All-Star Honours after scoring seven points (3 goals, 4 assists).

 College

 Rodrigues attended Boston University, where he played four seasons (2011–2015) with the Boston University Terriers men's ice hockey team, which competes in the NCAA Men's Division I Hockey East conference.
 A two time Hockey East Second-Team All-Star, Rodrigues tallied 121 points (42 goals, 79 assists) in 146 contests throughout his career as a BU Terrier.
 During his senior year, Rodrigues finished second in the nation in scoring with 61 points and was named Hockey East Player of the Month in both January and April 2015.
 Rodrigues was second only to teammate Jack Eichel.